arlbibek/windows-ahk/README.md

 # AHK for Windows

-A simple and intuitive AutoHotKey script for enhancing windows shortcuts and improving your workflow.
+A simple and intuitive AutoHotKey script for enhancing windows shortcuts, dedicated to improving users’ workflow.

 > ## AutoHotKey
 >